Solang es Menschen gibt auf Erden

-"Solang es Menschen gibt auf Erden" (As long as there are people on Earth) is a Christian hymn with German text by Dieter Trautwein, translating a 1969 Dutch hymn by Huub Oosterhuis.
+"Solang es Menschen gibt auf Erden" (As long as there are people on Earth) is a Christian hymn with German text by Dieter Trautwein, translating a 1969 Dutch hymn by Huub Oosterhuis, "Zolang er mensen zijn op aarde".
 The song, of the genre Neues Geistliches Lied (NGL), is part of German hymnals and songbooks.

 History

 Oosterhuis wrote the text in Dutch, "Zolang er mensen zijn op aarde" in 1959, when he was a priest for students.
 The melody was composed by Tera de Marez Oyens the same year.
 Dieter Trautwein's translation from 1966, revised in 1972, was included in the German Catholic hymnal Gotteslob as GL 425, in the section "Leben in Gott - Vertrauen und Trost" (Life in God – trust and consolation).
 It was also printed in the Protestant hymnal of 1995 Evangelisches Gesangbuch, as EG 427.
 The song is part of many songbooks.